adorsys/xs2a/doc/usecases/Payment_confirmation_demo.md

 * You will be redirected to the login page.
 Enter the credentials for your keycloak user.
 By default it is `aspsp` for login and `zzz` for password.

 * After successful login you will be redirected to TAN confirmation page.
 You should receive TAN number on the email you added while creating PSU.
-Copy TAN and enter in the the field, than press "Validate".
+Copy TAN and enter in the the field, then press "Validate".

 * If the TAN is correct, you will be redirected to the next page, consent confirmation.
 There you should choose "Yes".

 * After giving the consent you will see page with payment details (payment id, purchase price and currency).
 It means that payment successfully executed.

-**Unhappy paths**
+##Unhappy paths

-   *Wrong credentials*
+   **Wrong credentials**

    * Open url http://localhost:28080/tpp/product/index.html.
 You should see "TPP demo" page with four different products to buy.